Security & Compliance

 Your Zefort account can be configured to allow usage only from designated IP addresses, such as your corporate VPN exit points.

-Zefort runs its own email infrastructure, so emails are sent and received directly to/from Zefort's servers without extra third party email services.
+Zefort runs it’s own email infrastructure, so emails are sent and received directly to/from.
+Zefort's servers without extra third party email services.

 The Zefort service sends email notifications and other transactional email to users.
 Zefort sends emails directly from Zefort’s servers to receiving servers, encrypted with SSL.
 Emails are authenticated using DomainKeys Identified Mail (DKIM), Sender Policy Framework (SPF), and Zefort conforms to the DMARC authentication and reporting protocol.

 Data can also be sent to Zefort via inbound email.
 Zefort does not accept unencrypted connections at all for inbound emails.
-Zefort checks DMARC, SPF, and DKIM for all incoming emails, and rejects emails that do not pass.

 A sub-processor is a third party data processor engaged by Zefort, who has or potentially will have access to or process personal data.
 Zefort engages different types of sub-processors to perform various functions as explained in the table below.